-Scott Ferrin has spent 24 years at the McKay School of Education teaching as an EdLF professor and as an adjunct professor of law for the J. Reuban Clark Law School.
+Scott Ferrin, EdD, has spent 24 years at the McKay School of Education teaching as an EdLF professor and as an adjunct professor of law for the J. Reuban Clark Law School.
 He will be retiring this summer and moving on to new opportunities.

 Throughout Ferrin’s career as a professor, he has enjoyed “the freedom to study” what he thinks is “important and would make a difference.”
 Teaching a language policy and education class allowed him the opportunity to see how bilingual students’ educational performance changed when they were given the language support they needed.
 Ferrin has focused his career on seeking ways to support students in need.

 Although his time at BYU is coming to an end in the summer, Ferrin won’t be taking a break.
 He has been training for the police academy and plans to work as a sheriff’s deputy.
 Additionally, he has future aspirations to practice special education law.
 He has dedicated his weekends for the last couple years to volunteering with the sheriff’s department to prepare for his future.
 Ferrin sees this prospective career as a continuation of his work in education: “The whole idea of using the criminal justice system to try to help make a difference before it turns into incarceration is part of the whole education continuum to me.”
 He wants to use his background in education law in a tangible way to help make a positive difference in the world.